zendesk/demo_apps/Bestpractices.md

 * Do not try to create your own [Handlebars helper](http://handlebarsjs.com/), it is not possible at this stage.

-* Make sure your framework version is up to date.
+* Do not use out-dated framework version

 * Do not define any object outside the main returned object, ever.